Henri Brémond

-Henri Brémond (right) shakes hand with Alexandre Miniac (left) at the Académie Française, c.
-1923.

 Henri Brémond (31 July 1865 – 17 August 1933) was a French literary scholar and philosopher, Catholic priest, and sometime Jesuit.
 He was one of the theological modernists.

 Biography

 Henri Marie Brémond was born in Aix-en-Provence, the son of Pierre and Thomasine Pons Brémond.
 His father was a notary; his mother died when he was fourteen.
 Three of his brothers became priests, two of them Jesuits.
 A sister became a nun.
 He attended the College du Sacré-Coeur in Aix.

 At the age of seventeen, he joined the Society of Jesus.
 He served his novitiate in Sidmouth, Devon, and received orders in 1892.
 He then taught for two years.
 In 1899, he became the editor of the French Jesuit review Études.

 Brémond's early works, such as L'Inquiétude religieuse (1901) dealt with religion and spirituality.
 He left the Society of Jesus in 1904, but remained a priest.
 In the summer of 1909 he was suspended for an address he gave at the funeral of his friend, the modernist George Tyrrell.
 Brémond made a sign of the cross over Tyrrell's grave, for which he was temporarily suspended a divinis by Bishop Amigo, but his faculties to celebrate Mass were restored later that year.